PaystackOSS/plugin-give/README.md

 # Paystack Payment for Give

+> ⚠️ **IMPORTANT NOTICE**: This repository is no longer actively maintained.
+>
+> **Please use the actively maintained fork**: [give-paystack-gateway](https://github.com/impress-org/give-paystack-gateway)
+>
+> The fork is maintained by [Impress.org](https://impress.org), the developers of the GiveWP plugin, and serves as the single source of truth going forward.
+All future development, bug fixes, and support will be handled in the new repository.

 Welcome to the Paystack Payment for Give repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 If you are a developer, you can join our Developer Community on [Slack](https://slack.paystack.com).